Energy Conservation made fun and easy!

 YES!
 If you enjoy working with students and are passionate about sustainability, please sign up!
 We can give you the training and guidance needed to be a successful mentor.

 If you volunteer as a mentor, you will be assigned to one school during the competition.
-We ask that you attend an Orientation (1 hour, but can be done remotely), and meet with your school face to face a minimum of 1 time during the competition.
+We ask that you watch an Orientation video (about 45 minutes in length), and meet with your school face to face a minimum of 1 time during the competition.
 Of course, you can meet more often!
 Also, we ask that you provide email and phone support during the competition.
 Most Mentors find the experience very rewarding and offer more time than is required.

 To learn more about the competition and eligibility requirements for participation, contact ReNew Our Schools Program Manager, Kathy Croasdale.